 The U.S. Department of Education has given guidance to college financial aid administrators that prohibits the inclusion of the cost of a car in the college’s cost of attendance.
 Chapter 2 of Volume 3 of the Federal Student Aid Handbook, a nearly 1,500-page tome published for college financial aid administrators by the U.S. Department of Education, states:

 “This allowance may also include costs for operating and maintaining a vehicle that is used to transport the student to and from school, but not for the purchase of a vehicle.”

+That means unfortunately you can’t use student loans to buy a car., no matter what type of student loan you have.
 Many colleges base the allowance for transportation on the distance between the student’s home and school.
 The distance is then multiplied by the IRS mileage reimbursement rate, which is 57.5 cents per mile in 2020, assuming one round-trip per day.